 In the end, if you’re simply hungry any poutine will do.
-But here’s three keys to getting the perfect plate of poutine outside of Canada.
+But here are three keys to getting the perfect plate of poutine outside of Canada.

 Always make poutine after a roast

 A good ol fashioned poutine starts with good ol fashioned beef roast.
-Or any sort of beef stock, usually something leftover form a roast.
-Juices left form a steak are not okay, we need the browning of a piece of beef left in the oven for house on low.
+Or any sort of beef stock, usually something leftover from a roast.
+Juices left from a steak are not okay, we need the browning of a piece of beef left in the oven for house on low.

 For this reason we recommend making your poutine gravy after you’ve made roast beef, with the leftover juices in the pan.
 If there are any bones left do not throw them away !

 Alternatively, you can get some beef, bones and all, specifically for this reason.
 Just do you best to not use instant gravy or bouillon cubes, because the overall flavor will be pretty different.